Unlike loans, grants do not need to be repaid.

 - Preferred Employer: Students employed by one of Seton Hill University's Preferred Employers may qualify for a 50% tuition reduction.
 Contact us to find out if your employer is one or our Preferred Employers!

 - Nonprofit Discount: Students employed by a nonprofit entity may qualify for a 50% tuition reduction.

 - Postbaccalaureate Discount: Students already holding a bachelor's degree may qualify for a reduction in tuition of up to 40%.

 Please Note: These discounts are applied to the regular per credit fee, not the already discounted Adult Degree Program per credit fee.

 Employer Reimbursement Program & Tuition Deferment Program

 Seton Hill understands that many adult students are working outside the home and are eligible for some type of tuition reimbursement through their employer.
-Visit Student Accounts or contact the Office of Graduate and Adult Studies for more information on Preferred Employer Discounts, Employer Reimbursement and Tuition Deferment.
+Contact Student Accounts or the Office of Graduate and Adult Studies for more information on Preferred Employer Discounts, Employer Reimbursement and Tuition Deferment.